thlorenz/nad/README.md

-  --cc            C compiler to use (default: clang) --cxx           C++ compiler to use (default: clang++) --link          Linker to use (default: clang++) --target        Node.js version into which to inject the addon (default: version of node in path) --nodedir       Directory that contains source code of Node.js into which to inject the addon (overrides target) (default: ./node-<target>)
+  --cc            C compiler to use (default: clang) --cxx           C++ compiler to use (default: clang++) --link          Linker to use (default: clang++) --target        node version into which to inject the addon (default: version of node in path or --nodedir) --nodedir       Directory that contains source code of node into which to inject the addon (overrides target) (default: ./node-<target>)
+  --nodename      Name of the node you are using, defaults to iojs.

+Once `nad configure` ran successfully use `nad build` to build with your addon.

 EXAMPLES:

-  # Fetch and compile Node.js v0.10.31 with gcc, link with ld
+  # Fetch and compile node v0.10.31 with gcc, link with ld
   nad configure --cc gcc --cxx gcc --link ld --target 0.10.31

-  # Use the Node.js installation we cloned locally
+  # Use the node installation we cloned locally
   nad configure --nodedir ../node

 ```

 ### nad build

-Injects project in current folder into Node.js build and rebuilds it.
+Injects project in current folder into node build and rebuilds it.

 ### nad open